casper-network/ceps/text/0003-hash-indexed-object-store.md

 This implementation will likely require the implementation of three utility types, a `NullWriter` that just discards data, a `HashWriter` and a `HashReader` that pass input through but update an internal hash each time `write` is called.

-Note that the hash type is hardcoded to keep things simple for now.
+_NOTE: hash type is hard coded to simplify the example._

-Let's implement this for the provisionary `Block` type.
-Note that the custom iterator is required by our design of `iter_outgoing`, but it does not require any heap allocations:
+EXAMPLE: `Block` type implementation.

 ```rust
 pub struct BlockHeader {